Sandy Spring, Maryland: Sandy Spring Museum

-An insurance salesman and auctioneer named Dalmas Wood started the Sandy Spring Museum in 1980 because he thought Sandy Spring's history was gradually being lost as older residents died.
+An insurance salesman and auctioneer named Delmas Wood started the Sandy Spring Museum in 1980 because he thought Sandy Spring's history was gradually being lost as older residents died.
 Wood wanted a place to preserve antique furniture, farm equipment, photographs, paintings, and documents of the Sandy Spring area.
 Florence Virginia Barrett Lehman also helped found the museum.

 The museum was originally located in the basement of a Sandy Spring National Bank branch in Olney.
 In October 1986, it moved to Tall Timbers, a brick four-story Colonial house that had been the home of Gladys Brooke Tumbleson, who had died earlier that year.
 Tumbleson descended from the Brooke family, for which nearby Brookeville was named.
 Tumbleson sold the building to the museum for less than market value.

 Helen Bentley donated 7.5 acres of land on Bentley Road in Sandy Spring to the museum in 1994.
 The museum's new building on opened in 1997, providing more room for the museum's exhibits.

 In 2007, an addition opened, providing a research library and a collections storage facility for the museum.